Madaar49/Authorship-patterns-groundwater-africa/README.md

 # Authorship-patterns-groundwater-Africa

-Interactive web maps for easy visualization of the published research
+This interactive web map interface was created for an interactive visualiation of the maps in the publication [Authorship patterns in Africa's groundwater literature: Indications for helicopter research?](https://www.sciencedirect.com/science/article/pii/S0012825224001867)